 Transition from Middle School to High School

-On Monday, January 25, 2021, 8th grade students will begin planning their transition to high school.
-We want to make each student's transition as smooth as possible.
+On Monday, January 31, 2022, 8th grade students will begin planning their transition to high school.
+We want to make your transition as smooth as possible.

-During this week, students will engage in a week-long unit of transition planning to help them be better prepared for high school.
-Students will work with their middle school counselor and Career Pathways or Leadworthy teacher to learn about the important parts of planning for high school including graduation requirements and developing an individual four-year plan.
-(Virtual Academy students will work with their middle school counselors to complete these activities via Zoom.)
+During this week, students will engage in a week-long unit of transition planning to help them be future-ready and better prepared for high school.
+Students will work with their middle school counselor and Career Pathways or Leadworthy teacher to learn about the important parts of planning for high school including graduation requirements, course opportunities, and developing an individual four-year plan.

-"Welcome to Lake View High School" Presentation - This presentation contains helpful information regarding graduation plans and Pre-AP, AP, Dual-Credit, and CTE courses.
+"Welcome to Lake View High School" Presentation - This presentation contains helpful information regarding graduation plans and Honors, AP, Dual-Credit, and Career and Technical Education (CTE) courses.

-Do you have questions about the process of selecting courses for your new high school student?
-Please contact your Middle School counselor.
+Do you have any questions on the process of selecting courses for your new high school student?
+Our counseling office is here to help!

 Lincoln Middle School Counseling Center: (325) 659-3550 x128